ladybug-tools/spider/gbxml-viewer/r12/gv-iss/README.md

 		* Select ID by smart search
 		* Reports number found
 		* Displays attribute data
+		* Displays surface height, width and area
 		* Zoom into selected element
 	* Surfaces that contain other surfaces or overlap
 		* Currently turned off because uses much time and has found none so far
 		* Work-in-progress
+	* Surfaces that have vertices very close togther
+		* Select ID by smart search
+		* Reports number found
+		* Displays attribute data
+		* Zoom into selected element
+		* Identifies vertex IDs that are close and displays the distance apart

 ## Wish list